ncatlab/nlab-content/pages/4/8/9/3/3984/content.md

 =--

 The construction of kinematic tangent vectors suggests a similar construction for cotangent vectors.
-As with tangent vectors, we need an auxiliary definition.
+As with tangent vectors, we need an auxiliary definition of flatness.

 +-- {: mynumdef #FlatFun}
 ###### Definition